 The intricacy of a seedpod or sensual curve of a gourd plucked from her kitchen garden becomes a surreal character when Heidi applies her vibrant viewpoint to a canvas of old doors and reclaimed wood.

-When she isn’t observing wonderous finds in her home garden in Excelsior, Heidi gathers more inspiration from her job at Gale Woods Farm in Minnetrista.
+When she isn’t observing wondrous finds in her home garden in Excelsior, Heidi gathers more inspiration from her job at Gale Woods Farm in Minnetrista.
 From the shapes and colors of chicken eggs, to the layers and folds of Brussel sprouts, Heidi juxtaposes nature with the modern world.
 “That way, I can place a shoe upside down in a tree and it works,” she says with a laugh.

 My husband and I were featured in the local Lake Minnetonka Magazine.